 - Waterfront – Concouse level, room 031

-Visit studentassociation.ca/services/snap for
+Visit studentassociation.ca/ for operating hours.

 To register students must bring the following: